 - “Sidewalk Astronomy” around Metro Vancouver and “Starry Nights” at the SFU Trottier Observatory – weather-dependent observing events

-For event notifications, find us on social media:
+Join one (or more) of our email lists for event notifications, or find us on social media:

 Many of our members also participate every year in the annual Mt.
 Kobau & Merritt “star parties” (August & September) – camping with a telescope in a dark-sky area for up to a week and observing nightly.
 Anybody can attend, however RASC does not offer any support for organizing your trip.
 Go to www.mksp.ca and www.merrittastronomical.com for more information.